Srikar-git1/DjangoProjectw1/README.md

-USe the following to login
+USe the following to login \n
-Username: Test
+Username: Test \n
-Password: test@123
+Password: test@123 \n